Splints for burns

 Wearing Schedule: varies; a common schedule would be to wear it at night while sleeping and take it off during the day for exercise and activity.

-Interdigital (between fingers) inserts
+Interdigital (between fingers) inserts for burns

 Inserts for between fingers and thumb web space